Veterans Health – Starting With VUpdated: March 24, 2021

 Measles, mumps, rubella (MMR): Were you born after 1956?
-This population, plus “all women of childbearing age who have not had these diseases or been vaccinated against them” should seriously consider getting these immunizations according to the VA.
+This population, plus “all women of childbearing age who have not had these diseases or been vaccinated against them” should consider getting these immunizations according to the VA.

 Shingles (herpes zoster): Those 50 or older should get vaccinated against Shingles even if you have had them already–unlike Chicken Pox, you may get infected with Shingles more than once.

-The VA began working with its clients to create an environment of veteran-directed care designed to give veterans “…of all ages the opportunity to receive the Home and Community Based Services they need in a consumer-directed way.”
+The VA began working with its clients to create an environment of veteran-directed care designed to give veterans “…of all ages the opportunity to receive the Home and Community-Based Services they need in a consumer-directed way.”

-The VA official site describes this program as offering a flexible budget for services which may be managed by the patient or the family of the veteran and is seen as a way to help veterans remain at home for as long as possible.
+The VA official site describes this program as offering a flexible budget for services that may be managed by the patient or the family of the veteran and is seen as a way to help veterans remain at home for as long as possible.

 Veterans and their families are given the freedom to: